ray-project/ray/doc/source/ray-observability/getting-started.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/8V187F2DsN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>

-Use the Logs view to see the Ray logs in your Cluster.

-Logs view is organized by node and log file name.
-Many links to logs in the other views link to a filtered list of this view.
+The Logs view lists the Ray logs in your cluster.
+It is organized by node and log file name.
+Many log links in the other pages link to this view and filter the list so the relevant logs appear.

 To understand the logging structure of Ray, see :ref:`logging directory and file structure <logging-directory-structure>`.

 The Logs view provides search functionality to help you find specific log messages.